getaccept/addon-getaccept-lime-doc/README.md

-# GetAccept Web Client integration
+# GetAccept Web Client Integration
 ## Overview
 GetAccept provides a standardized integration between Lime CRM and GetAccept, which makes it possible to see the related documents sent out, send out new documents and the status of a deal, directly in Lime CRM.
 ## Features